Braundo/kubernetes-guide/docs/core-concepts/scheduling.md

 - The `kube-proxy` is actually a DaemonSet as well

-- DaemonSets ensures a Pod runs on every single Node in the cluster by using Node Affinity rules
+- DaemonSets ensure a Pod runs on every single Node in the cluster by using Node Affinity rules

 ```yaml
 apiVersion: apps/v1